GermanBrainRot/Project-Galileo/README.md

    The Vietnam war (which the Vietnamese remember as the American war) and the oil price crises were turning points, leading to a period of hope for further change, but also dangers of things going back to how they were.
 The latter tendency unfortunately won out under Reagan, and in 1991, the now gradually more and more financialized western capitalism of Wall Street could not help but interpret the genuine Eastern peace offer as a victory, and a weakness of the enemy to be exploited.

-   Today, in 2025, western capitalism is far from the only game in town - but Wall Street and the governments they own - USA and her allies - still think it’s 1991.
+   Today, in 2025, western capitalism is far from the only game in town, but Wall Street and the governments they own - USA and her allies - still think it’s 1991.
 Consequently, they stumble from one catastrophe into the next which is very dangerous if the people allow it to continue.  ✅

 2. Governments arise out of social cataclysms and are shaped by these cataclysms.
 Whatever class can seize power usually gives governments a form that is appropriate for their needs and then sell this to the people as the only form that correctly represents the public interest.
 And since at the time of the cataclysm, the people don’t have the conceptual apparatus to think critically about what they are being told, they go along with it.
-When we emerge on the other side of the social cataclysm that is so clearly taking shape right now, there *will* be a new government that suits the needs of the working class.
+When we emerge on the other side of the social cataclysm that is so clearly taking shape right now, there *will* be a new government that suits the needs of the working class (hopefully).
 Marxism does *not* prescribe any specific form of government - this is in fact one if its strengths.
-Instead, we emphasize precisely how a government is shaped by the day to day problems it had and has to solve - a process that does not care about moral or juristic axioms that apply to dot-sized societies in a vacuum, and that can only be influenced positively through general popular awareness of historic precedent, studied from all sides.
+Instead, we emphasize precisely how a government is shaped by the day to day problems it had and has to solve - a process that does not care about moral or juristic axioms that apply to dot-sized societies in a vacuum.
+This process can only be influenced positively through general popular awareness of historic precedent, studied from all sides.
 In case you are wondering whether Marxism wants to raise your taxes: Absolutely not!
 Did you know Karl Marx was charged during the 1848/49 revolution with incitement of a tax revolt via the Rheinische Zeitung?
 Marx was of the opinion that taxation breeds an excess of bureaucracy. *Some* bureaucracy is needed to keep a society going, but we want it to be efficient and lean, not bloated.
 A bloated bureaucracy is where critical thinking and all hope dies.  ✅

 3. See below